 Prior to 1991, Major League Baseball defined a no-hitter as "an official game in which a pitcher, or pitchers, gives up no hits."
 After the definition changed 31 "no-hitters" were erased.

 No-hitters occur at a rate of about three per season over the course of Major League Baseball history.
-The most no-hitters in a single season was 1884 in which twelve were thrown, followed by 1990 with 9 and 1991 with 8.
-However, since the redefinition the totals for each season have been reduced to eight in 1884 and seven in 1991, 1990 and 2012.
+The most no-hitters in a single season was 1884 in which 12 were thrown, followed by 1990 with 9 and 1991 with 8.
+However, since the redefinition the totals for each season have been reduced to 8 in 1884 and 7 in 1991, 1990 and 2012.

-Of the 283 no-hitters in Major League Baseball history, 23 have been perfect games (counting the two post-season no-hitters, including Don Larsen's perfect game).
+Of the 322 no-hitters in Major League Baseball history, 23 have been perfect games (counting the two post-season no-hitters, and including Don Larsen's perfect game, as well as those achieved in the Negro Leagues that are now recognized as being major leagues).

 The record for pitchers used in a combined no-hitter is six, set by the Houston Astros against the New York Yankees on June 11, 2003 when Roy Oswalt, Peter Munro, Kirk Saarloos, Brad Lidge, Octavio Dotel, and Billy Wagner shut down the "Bronx Bombers."
 The Seattle Mariners repeated the feat on June 8, 2012, also in an interleague game, against the Los Angeles Dodgers.
 In that game, Kevin Millwood, Charlie Furbush, Stephen Pryor, Lucas Luetge, Brandon League and Tom Wilhelmsen were the pitchers involved.

 A game that is a no-hitter through 9 innings may be lost in extra innings.
 In 1917, Fred Toney of the Cincinnati Reds and Hippo Vaughn of the Chicago Cubs each threw nine innings of no-hit ball; the only time in baseball history that neither team has had a hit through nine innings.
-The Reds got two hits in the top of the tenth and scored a run, in the bottom of the frame Toney retired the side and recorded a 10-inning no-hitter.
+The Reds got two hits in the top of the 10th and scored a run; in the bottom of the frame Toney retired the side and recorded a ten-inning no-hitter.

 There have been two instances when a pitcher has had a perfect game through nine frames, but then lost it in extra innings.
 In 1959, Harvey Haddix of the Pittsburgh Pirates pitched twelve perfect innings before losing the no-hitter and the game to the Milwaukee Braves in the 13th.
-Pedro Martínez gave up a Bip Roberts double to lead off the tenth on after being perfect for nine innings on June 3, 1995 while pitching for the Montréal Expos versus the San Diego Padres.
-Mel Rojas came on and retired the next three batters for a combined 1 - 0 one-hit win.
+On June 3, 1995, Pedro Martínez of the Montréal Expos gave up a double to Bip Roberts of the San Diego Padres to lead off the 10th after being perfect for nine innings.
+Mel Rojas came on and retired the next three batters for a combined 1 - 0, one-hit win.

-Three years later, in 1967, Steve Barber and Stu Miller of the Baltimore Orioles pitched a combined no-hitter, but lost 2 - 1 to the Detroit Tigers.
-In the top of the ninth, two runs were scored on three walks, a wild pitch, and two errors.
+Three years later, in 1967, Steve Barber and Stu Miller of the Baltimore Orioles pitched a combined no-hitter, but lost, 2 - 1, to the Detroit Tigers.
+In the top of the 9th, two runs were scored on three walks, a wild pitch, and two errors.

 - In June 1938, Johnny Vander Meer of the Cincinnati Reds accomplished what no other pitcher has managed to duplicate (in Major League Baseball, see Aquino Abreu below), by pitching no-hitters in two consecutive appearances.
 On June 11 of that year, he threw a no-hitter against the Boston Bees, in his very next start, June 15, he threw a no-hitter against the Brooklyn Dodgers, in the first night game at Ebbets Field.
 Including his two starts before and after the no-hitters, Vander Meer pitched a total of 21 1/3 no-hit innings over four games.
 This record is considered to be nearly unbreakable, since to do so a pitcher would have to throw three consecutive no-hitters.
 The pitcher who has come the closest to matching Vander Meer's feat was Ewell Blackwell of the 1947 Reds, who had a no-hitter broken up with one out in the ninth against Brooklyn on June 22 of that year, four days after no-hitting the Boston Braves 6-0.